Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 - **Darklord.** Sodo
 - **Hallmarks.** Serial murderers, urban decay

 Each day, the city of Paridon in Zherisia erupts in riots over food scarcity, taxation, and citizens who go missing by the dozens every night.
-At least one murderer stalks Paridon: the ancient [[/5.
-Mechanics/Bestiary/Monstrosity/Doppelganger.md|doppelganger]] Sodo, who has impersonated so many people that it now finds it impossible to hold a form for more than a few days at a time.
+At least one murderer stalks Paridon: the ancient [[5.
+Mechanics\Bestiary\Monstrosity\Doppelganger.md|doppelganger]] Sodo, who has impersonated so many people that it now finds it impossible to hold a form for more than a few days at a time.
 As Sodo's flesh runs like hot wax, it staves off dissolution by consuming the organs of humanoids.
-Paridon's streets serve as the doppelganger's hunting ground, and those who enter the sewers risk attracting the notice of countless [[/5.
-Mechanics/Bestiary/Monstrosity/Carrion Stalker (VRGR).md|carrion stalkers]] (see "chapter 5") and their monstrous Hive Queen.
+Paridon's streets serve as the doppelganger's hunting ground, and those who enter the sewers risk attracting the notice of countless [[5.
+Mechanics\Bestiary\Monstrosity\Carrion Stalker (VRGR).md|carrion stalkers]] (see "chapter 5") and their monstrous Hive Queen.

 ## Travelers in the Mists